kentcdodds/old-kentcdodds.com/content/blog/usememo-and-usecallback/index.md

 })
 ```

-Now React will only re-render `CountButton` when it's props change!
+Now React will only re-render `CountButton` when its props change!
 Woo!
 But
 we're not done yet.
 Remember that whole referential equality thing?
 In the
 `DualCounter` component, we're defining the `increment1` and `increment2`
 functions within the component functions which means every time `DualCounter` is